 Structure an Evening Family Routine

-Sit down with your own and your children’s calendars to schedule the best times for homework time.
-Stay as consistent as possible, but keep a flexibile mindset for handling lifes ups and downs.
-Post the schedule in the kitchen and specific work areas.
+Sit down with both your own and your children’s calendars to schedule the best times for homework time.
+Stay as consistent as possible, but keep a flexible mindset for handling life’s ups and downs.
+Post the schedule in the kitchen and other high-traffic areas in your home where school work will be done.

 Sample Schedule for Success